jieliu2000/anyi/README.md

 - **Configuration-Driven Development** - Define workflows and clients through code or external config files (YAML, JSON, TOML)
 - **Multimodal Support** - Send text and images to compatible models simultaneously
 - **Go Template Integration** - Use Go's template engine to generate dynamic prompts
+- **Autonomous AI Agents** - Create intelligent agents that can plan and execute complex tasks

 ## When to Use Anyi